 America’s Best Idea—the national parks—is even better when it’s free!

-But in 2016, when the National Park Service celebrates its 100th year anniversary, visitors get a special bonus of 16 fee-free days at all National Park Service sites that charge an entrance fee.
+In 2016, when the National Park Service celebrated its 100th year anniversary, visitors received a special bonus of 16 fee-free days at all National Park Service sites that charge an entrance fee.

-The 16 entrance fee-free days for 2016, the National Park Service’s centennial year, are:
+The 2017 free entrance days for 2016 at National Park Service sites are:

 Mark your calendar for these entrance fee–free dates.

-Usually, 127 of the 409 National Park Service sites charge entrance fees that range from $3 to $30.
-The entrance fee waiver for the fee-free days does not cover amenity or user fees for camping, boat launches, transportation, and special tours.
+During the fee-free days, all National Park Service sites will waive their entrance fees for all visitors.
+Usually, 124 of the 413 national parks charge entrance fees that range from $3 to $30.
+The other 289 sites do not have entrance fees.
+The entrance fee waiver for the fee-free days does not cover amenity or user fees for things such as camping, boat launches, transportation, or special tours.

 On August 25, 1916, President Woodrow Wilson signed the act that created the National Park Service “to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for future generations.”

-Last year, almost 293 million people visited national parks.
-Those visitors spent $15.7 billion in local communities which supported 277,000 jobs and had a $29.7 billion effect on the economy.
+Last year, 307 million people visited a national park.
+They spent $16.9 billion which supported 295,000 jobs and had a $32 billion impact on the U.S. economy.